0xh4ck3rm4n/cs50x/scratch-week-0/README.md

 ##  About the Project

 - Built as part of **Problem Set 0 (Scratch)** for CS50x.
-- Uses Scratch’s drag-and-drop blocks to create an interactive experience.
+- Uses Scratch’s drag-and-drop blocks to create an interactive game about **dodging different colleges incoming towards you**.
-- Aimed to practice **logic, loops, events, and creativity** while learning the fundamentals of computer science.
+- As you dodge more colleges, you get more score points.

 ---